ITClubPulchowk/laptop-guide/LAPTOP_GUIDE.md

    - Screen-15.6"-inch, Full HD (1,920 x 1,080, 16:9 aspect ratio,  60Hz, IPS Anti-Glare LED-Backlit Display)

 - **Review**
- -Pros: Being dell , has an excellent support for linux (the NVIDIA GPU may sometimes give you a hassle). **Lots of ports** (in today's standards) : 3 USB type-A, 1 USB type-C, 1 optical drive(Who uses ot these days, but nice to have), ethernet, full sized HDMI, earphone-mic mixture jack, barrel jack, SD card reader.
+    - Pros: Being dell , has an excellent support for linux (the NVIDIA GPU may sometimes give you a hassle). **Lots of ports** (in today's standards) : 3 USB type-A, 1 USB type-C, 1 optical drive(Who uses ot these days, but nice to have), ethernet, full sized HDMI, earphone-mic mixture jack, barrel jack, SD card reader.
 Numeric keyboard (makes a difference) and a fingerprint sensor.
 Expandable RAM, SSD.
 Wonderful build quality (dropped twice, littel scratch and a little broken chassis but nothing terrible and unbearable).
 Others are kinda general.
- -Cons: Sometimes overheats (when heating the fan runs just over the WASD keys spreading more heat there.
+    - Cons: Sometimes overheats (when heating the fan runs just over the WASD keys spreading more heat there.
 Kinda okay for gaming (Don't expect anything great).
 A little bit on the heavier side (when compared with other notebooks)

 12.  ***Laptop*** **Dell Inspiron 5570**
 - **Duration Used:** 3 years